thefalc/instabread-codelab-sample/README.md

 ![Connections UI](images/skyflow-connections-ui.png "Connections UI")

 1. Go to **Route** and click **+ Add route**.
-1. Enter the route details including the name, description, path, method, and content type.
+2. Enter the route details including the name, description, path, method, and content type.
     1. **Name**: Enter “Moov Bank Account Creation”
-    1. **Path**: `/accounts/{account_id}/bank-accounts`
+    1. **Path**: **/accounts/{account_id}/bank-accounts**
     1. **Method**: Use the **POST** method.
     1. **Content Type**: Raw and JSON.
-1. Scroll down the page and complete the route mappings for the **Request body**.
+3. Scroll down the page and complete the route mappings for the **Request body**.
    For this route, configure the connection to detokenize the request and extract the values associated with three fields: **account.holderName**, **account.accountNumber**, and **account.routingNumber**, like the below example:

 <p align="center">
   <img src="images/skyflow-bank-account-creation-route.png" width="500" />
 </p>

-1. Click **Save Route** and then click **Save**.
+4. Click **Save Route** and then click **Save**.

 #### Configure your connections service account for Instabread

 Your Skyflow connection and routes are all set.
 For Instabread to call the routes you configured, you need to create another environment variable for the connections-specific service account key credentials file you downloaded.

-1. In the terminal where you’ve been running your Instabread app, stop the app if it's currently running.
+1. In the terminal where you've been running your Instabread app, stop the app if it's currently running.
-1. Enter the command
+2. Enter the command
     ```shell
     export CONNECTIONS_SERVICE_ACCOUNT_KEY='CONTENTS FROM CONNECTIONS-SPECIFIC credentials.json'
     ```
-1. You'll use this service account key later to invoke the connection to Moov.
-It creates the shopper’s Moov account and registers their banking information.
+3. You'll use this service account key later to invoke the connection to Moov.
+It creates the shopper's Moov account and registers their banking information.

 ### Configure Moov API